 CALL FOR PAPERS

-- Death of the author and the death of the subject
+- Textuality of history and the historicity of texts

 The broad aim of Language, Literature, and Interdisciplinary Studies consists in providing a discursive space for all the researchers committed to quality work.
 We believe that in reaching the society at large, quality research has not only the potential to transform it, but also to redefine intellectual landscape by harnessing the synergy essential to inter-disciplinary research.
 With this broad aim in view, we encourage scholars from humanities, social sciences, and other related disciplines to submit their research work.